SheelaQueen/AdminBot-TheZ/README.md

 The main bot role (at the top of the hierarchy) grants all the necessary permissions the bot needs to interact with channels, manage messages, and perform its tasks.

 The secondary role (at the bottom of the hierarchy) is purely for organizational purposes.
 It doesn’t have any permissions but determines the bot's position in the member list on the side of Discord, allowing you to control whether the bot appears above, below, or among specific roles like the owner or admins.

+one last thing if u got multipel server adn want the same code/bot for it there is also a owner panel where u can hardcode ur discord id in it to execute cmd remotly annoucne leave servers u dont want the bot to be etc.

 made by TheZ